UK house prices have been in a bubble for almost 20 years, which makes it one of the longest-running bubbles in history.

 After all, the last house price crash in the UK was in the early 1990s.
-That’s 30 years ago, so pretty much anyone under the age of 50 didn’t own a house during the last crash, and most of them weren’t even born.
+That was 30 years ago, so pretty much anyone under the age of 50 didn’t own a house during the last crash, and most of them weren’t even born.

 This misplaced belief in ever-rising prices is the rocket fuel that takes markets from expensive to delusional.